sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(() => postOrderStatus(0)).not.toThrowError() -->

 There are 120 lines between the first condition and its `else` block.
 And the main return value is somewhere inside three levels of conditions.

+I> Deeply nested conditions are also known as the [arrow antipattern](http://wiki.c2.com/?ArrowAntiPattern) or _dangerously deep nesting_.

 Let’s untangle this spaghetti monster: